MikaVainio/AffinityPublisherFISpelling/README.md

 The `hyph_fi_FI.dic` file contains instructions how to split words for hyphenation.
 There is also a character set definition on the 1st row.
 To hyphenate correctly this file must be installed to a certain folder in your system.

 ## Installing files
 You can download dictionary files by clicking the green Code button on the top right-hand corner.
 Unzip the contents to Affinity's Dictionaries folder.
 In **Windows** you can find this location in Affinity Publisher, through `Edit - Preferences - Tools`.
-You can also use the Windows istaller of the maintenance software to get dictionary files.
+You can also use the Windows installer of the maintenance software to get dictionary files.
 The install will create a folder for dictionaries and you can then copy files to the Affinity's dictionary folder with Explorer or command line tools.
 Unfortunately there is no installer for Mac users.

 ![image](https://user-images.githubusercontent.com/24242044/205483402-095cd467-d668-45f7-826c-2dee38fca26b.png)